dupdob/articles/unittests/noncovered.md

 # Unit testing, you're doing it wrong

-TLDR; Existence of untested code in the wild should worry you.
+TLDR; Existence of untested code in the wild should worry you: most of our lives is now somehow software controlled.
 Good news is that you can do something about it.
-Also, there is a confusion about what __unit__ testing means.
+Also, there is confusion about what __unit__ testing means.

 # Disclaimer